kandev/lamp/README.md

 * All website, database, certificates and log files are stored locally (outside of the container).
 Done via volume mounts.
 * PHP implementation is done via *php-fpm*.
 Some process optimizations are done in the available pool.
 * MariaDB is SSL capable and is binded to 127.0.0.1.
 Basic performance and usability optimizations.
 * Apache is optimized for security and best practices.
 Some http headers are filtered, some are added.
+Improved SSL configuration.
-* Cron is running dayly *Certbot* task to check and renew all SSL certificates used in Apache.
+* Cron is running daily *Certbot* task to check and renew all SSL certificates used in Apache.
 * Docker host machine timezone is inherited.

 ## Instrcutions ##